|

 The results are displayed in a table, and can also be displayed graphically.
 An example of tabular and graphical results for a world date are given in the Introduction, and examples of the other types of calculation are given here.
 An 'r' following the longitude of a planet indicates that it is retrograde (that is, apparently moving backwards).
 It is fairly common for planets to be retrograde; this is due to the relative motions of the planets and the Earth.

 The angle values in the table give the difference in degrees and minutes from the exact value of an aspect.
-For example, if Mars and Venus are shown as Sqr 3° 0' that means that the difference in their longitudes is 3° away from the exact value for a square aspect, namely, 90°, so that difference is either 87° or 93°.
+For example, if Mars and Venus are shown as Sqr 3° 0' that means that the difference in their longitudes is 3° away from the exact value for a square aspect, namely, 90°, so that difference is between 87° and 93°.
 A '+' following an angle value means that the aspect is increasing at the date and time shown, and a '-' means that it is decreasing.

 Aspect patterns with three or four planets have an "av." value shown.
 Each aspect in the aspect pattern differs from an exact aspect by a certain amount, and the "av." value is the average of these differences.
 For example, a Jupiter-Mercury-Moon T-square may be composed of a Jupiter-Moon opposition with exactness of 0°37', a Jupiter-Mercury square, 1°43', and a Mercury-Moon square, 2°20', with average difference-from-exact of 1°34'.
 By moving forward and back by a day or a half-hour one can find the date (and time) at which the average value is a minimum and thus the aspect pattern itself is most exact.